 The two largest manufactured housing consumer demographics, young adults and those who are age 55 and older, are both growing.
-According to World Bank, the U.S. adult population is estimated to expand by approximately 8.0 million between 2024 and 2029.
-A large segment of the population who are generally first-time home buyers, those born between 1976 to 1995 often referred to as Gen Y or Millennials, is attracted by the affordability, product diversity and location flexibility of factory-built homes.
+According to World Bank population estimates and projections released December 2024, the U.S. adult population is estimated to expand by approximately 7.7 million between 2025 and 2030.
+A large segment of the population who are generally first-time home buyers, those born between 1976 to 1995 often referred to as Gen Y or Millennials, is attracted by the affordability, product diversity, energy efficiency, and location flexibility of factory-built homes.
 The age 55 and older category is reported to be the fastest growing segment of the U.S. population.
-This group is similarly interested in the value proposition; however, they are also motivated by the energy efficiency and low maintenance requirements of factory-built homes and by the lifestyle offered by planned communities that are specifically designed for homeowners who fall into this age group.
+This group is similarly interested in the value proposition and energy efficiency; however, they are also motivated by the low maintenance requirements of factory-built homes and by the lifestyle offered by planned communities that are specifically designed for homeowners who fall into this age group.